softmuneeb/MERN-AWS-projects/ReadMe.md

 // TODO: two requests with userNames, no other request can come if some one send parallel request.
 // TODO: picture kai sath caption
 // DONE: only admin can access this function
+// TODO: giveRewardEqually, and more, ..., should update all these balance in 1 query, for any reason, so if query fails, we are not in some in valid state
 Nice to do:
+// TODO: const childPayingLength = userParent.level1ChildPaying + 1; // did not saved at end thats why using + 1 again, OR read userParent again

 { text: '🎥 Send Media to Users' }
 // done: Coding JS, And write calls at the end of the functions...